migueltorrescosta/oxnx/README.md

 Student written template solutions for the C5.4 Networks course.

 # Goal
-To have template solutions of all questions in the lecture notes, so that having not worked with Python before does not slow down your learning curve for the theory.
+To have template solutions of all questions in the lecture notes, so that having not worked with Python before does not slow down your learning curve.
+After all, the course is about Netowrks and not Python :)

 # Accessing the pdf files